joinpursuit/8-0-technical-curriculum/03-react/react-crud/lesson-notes/02-index-create-update.md

 By the end of this lesson you should be able to:

-- Build an Index page that loads all of a particular resource.
-- Build an individual Show page that loads a single resource.
-- Allow for the destruction of an individual resource through user interaction.
+- Use a form to create a new show.
+- Use a form to edit a show

 ---